SUSE-Cloud/suse-cloud-appliances/demos/HA/cluster-recovery.md

-# Recovering a SUSE Cloud controller cluster to a healthy state
+# Recovering a SUSE OpenStack Cloud controller cluster to a healthy state

 [Abusing a test cluster to see how it handles failures](cluster-failover.md) is fun :-)  However depending on the kind of abuse, you might find that